Avenues to Compromise

 Initial Breach Targets

 Nobody intentionally builds an IT infrastructure that exposes the organization to compromise.
-When an Active Directory forest is first constructed, it is usually pristine and current.
+When an Active Directory forest is first constructed, it's usually pristine and current.
 As years pass and new operating systems and applications are acquired, they're added to the forest.
 As the manageability benefits that Active Directory provides are recognized, more and more content is added to the directory, more people integrate their computers or applications with AD DS, and domains are upgraded to support new functionality offered by the most current versions of the Windows operating system.
-What also happens over time, however, is that even as a new infrastructure is being added, other parts of the infrastructure might not be maintained as well as they initially were, systems and applications are functioning properly and therefore are not receiving attention, and organizations begin to forget that they have not eliminated their legacy infrastructure.
+What also happens over time, however, is that even as a new infrastructure is being added, other parts of the infrastructure might not be maintained as well as they initially were, systems and applications are functioning properly and therefore aren't receiving attention, and organizations begin to forget that they haven't eliminated their legacy infrastructure.
 Based on what we see in assessing compromised infrastructures, the older, larger, and more complex the environment, the more likely it is that there are numerous instances of commonly exploited vulnerabilities.

 Regardless of the motivation of the attacker, most information security breaches start with the compromise of one or two systems at a time.
-These initial events, or entry points into the network, often leverage vulnerabilities that could have been fixed, but were not.
+These initial events, or entry points into the network, often leverage vulnerabilities that could have been fixed, but weren't.
 The 2012 Data Breach Investigations Report (DBIR), which is an annual study produced by the Verizon RISK Team in cooperation with a number of national security agencies and other companies, states that 96 percent of attacks were "not highly difficult," and that "97 percent of breaches were avoidable through simple or intermediate controls."
 These findings may be a direct consequence of the commonly exploited vulnerabilities that follow.

 Gaps in Antivirus and Antimalware Deployments